cyber-dojo-retired/runner-stateful/README.md

 # avatar_new
 The avatar with the given avatar_name has entered the kata with the given kata with the given starting files.
-Must be called once before any call to run with the samean kata_id and avatar_name.
+Must be called once before any call to run with the same kata_id and avatar_name.
 - parameters, eg
 ```
   {     "image_name": "cyberdojofoundation/gcc_assert",